Sample Finishers Medal

 Current estimate, subject to change is about $125 - $150.

-The ride fee for the 400k and 600k will be about half the 1,000k/1,200k fee.
+The ride fee for the shorter distances will be pro-rated.

 What the fee includes: